 - Select 15 blogs to nominate

-- Comment on each nominee’s blog and provide a link to the post you made about the award
+- Comment on each nominee’s blog and provide a link to the post you made about the blogger recognition award

 The Start of Little Sea Bear

-This isn’t my first blog/website; I’ve had many from when I was a teenager.
+This isn’t my first blog/website; I’ve created many as a teenager.
 My first website was a Harry Potter themed one that I created using Weebly at the age of 13 or 14.
-I was obsessed with the series at that time and wanted to create a fandom website about it.
+Obsessed with the series at that time and connecting with people on Pottermore, I wanted to create a fandom website about it.
 Here’s the link but remember, I was 13-14 at the time.
 It does make me cringe to think it is still out there, but hey, at least you guys get to see it right?